FoundedNahte/crappy_midi_player/README.md

 # custom-midi-player

-A toy program I wrote when I was interested in sound manipulation and MIDI files.
+A toy program using sound manipulation and MIDI files.
 It allows the playback of MIDI files using a custom audio file.
 The program will tune the utilize the input MP4 file as a soundfont for the playback of the MIDI file.

 ## Installation